Developing a comprehensive safety and risk management plan for your church starts with assessing the risks in each key area of ministry.

 Take small steps.
 To make it more manageable, break the process of developing a risk management plan into several “bite-size” steps.
 First, focus on the areas most central to your ministry, suggests Jehu Brabham, business administrator of Parkway Baptist Church in Clinton, Mississippi.
-For his church, this meant starting with children's activities
+For his church, this meant starting with children's activities and transportation.

 Identify risks.
 Then, look at all the possible risks in those areas, asking yourself: “What's the worst thing that could happen?”
 In the children's area, you might ask if a non custodial parent could kidnap a child or if the nursery wing could catch fire.
 Assess the probability of each risk and what you can do to reduce or eliminate it.

 Use available resources.
 “Remember that you don't have to reinvent the wheel,” Brabham said.
 “There are many places to find help with risk management strategies.”
 He picked up ideas from reading church-oriented magazines, talking with other church business administrators, and conferring with his insurer's risk control experts.